KarimaMakhlouf/Impact_of_LDP_on_Fairness/README.md

     - ayLDP: only the protected attribute and the target are obfuscated.

 # Environment
-Our codes were developed using Python 3 with numpy, and pandaslibaries.
+Our codes were developed using Python 3 with numpy, and pandas libaries.
 The versions are listed below:
 * Python 3.7.3
 * Numpy 1.21.2
 * Pandas 1.3.3